Cody-DV/cw-api/README.md

 # CardWatch Reporting API

-A Flask-based API for generating nutrition reports with PDF generation capabilities.
+A Flask-based API for generating nutrition reports with PDF generation capabilities and AI integration.

 ## Running with Docker (Recommended)